 EC market research can be conducted through conventional methods, or it can be done with the assistance of the Internet.
 On the Web market researchers can conduct a very large study much more cheaply than with other methods.
 The larger the sample size, the larger the accuracy and the predictive capabilities of the results.
+Below are the methods used to conduct market research on-line

-- Show are the methods used to conduct market research on-line Implementing Web-based surveys these are becoming popular with companies and researchers Online focus groups Several research firms create period Hearing difference - 3.
+- 1. Implementing Web-based surveys these are becoming popular with companies and researchers - 2.
+Online focus groups Several research firms create panels of qualified Web regulars to participate in online focus groups - 3.
 Hearing directly from customers customers are asked directly what they think about a product or service. - 4.
-Observing customers To avoid some of the problems of online surveys, especially the giving of false information, some marketers choose to learn about customers by observing their behavior rather than by asking them guestions below are some of the methods that can be used to collect customer information. - ✓ transaction log.
+Observing customers To avoid some of the problems of online surveys, especially the giving of false information, some marketers choose to learn about customers by observing their behavior rather than by asking them questions below are some of the methods that can be used to collect customer information. - ✓ transaction log.
 A record of user activities at a company's Web site - ✓ clickstream behavior.
-Customer movements on the Internet - ✓ Web bugs.
+Customer movements on the Internet - Web bugs.
 Tiny graphics files embedded on e-mail messages and in Web sites that transmit information about the users and their movements to a Web server - ✓ Spyware.
-Software that gathers user information over an Internet connection without the user's knowledge - ✓ clickstream data.
+Software that gathers user information over an Internet connection without the user's knowledge - clickstream data.
 Data that occur inside the Web environment; they provide a trail of the user's activities (the user's clickstream behavior) in the Web site - Collaborative filtering.
 A market research and personalization method that uses customer data to predict, based on formulas derived from behavioral sciences, what other products or services a customer may enjoy; predictions can be extended to other customers with similar profiles